Abhishek Desai, MD

 I am a board-eligible general surgeon and a recent graduate of the Rutgers Robert Wood Johnson surgical residency program in New Brunswick, New Jersey.

-My research is broadly focused on applying emerging technologies to solve clinical problems.
+My research is focused on applying emerging technologies to solve clinical problems.

 I am a graduate of Boston University's Seven-Year BA/MD Liberal Arts/Medical Education (SMED) program, where I studied linguistics and medical science.